data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x1**: _&lt;array&gt;_

     -   first input array whose elements correspond to the exponentiation base.
+Should have a numeric data type.

 -   **x2**: _&lt;array&gt;_

     -   second input array whose elements correspond to the exponentiation exponent.
 Must be compatible with `x1` (see {ref}`broadcasting`).
+Should have a numeric data type.

 #### Returns